jericho1050/Aestheitos/README.md

 ## Distinctiveness and Complexity

 This project is an online learning platform dedicated to fitness and calisthenics.
 It allows users to enroll in training programs and courses created by verified users.
 Creating a course is never easy without a nice user interface.Each course includes a lecture, a training plan with workout demonstrations and a discussion or comment where users can interact with each other.
 The platform emphasizes community learning and engagement, making fitness education accessible and enjoyable for everyone.
-In addition, I've also implemented a blog where users can create and post their own and let other users read their very own published blog.
+In addition, I've also implemented a blog where the admin or staff can create and post their own and let other users read the published blog.
 Of course, it should be easy to create a blog, in which I've integrated a WYSIWYG (What You See Is What You Get) for a nice UI/UX, which, in my opinion, is the reason why it is ***distinct*** from other apps.

 Before I've started the implementation or coding of this project, I've first created my pseudocode, an outline, a class diagram for my models, watch some tutorials and read Django's Rest Framework (DRF), React and React-router documentation, etc.The main reason is that I wanted it to be interactive.React serves as the frontend, which is SSR (server-side rendering) of our user interface via communicating through the backend server, which is Django.